phanikishoreg/dist-sys-exercises/lec-3/discovery/REPORT.md

 * Each server takes different set of command line arguments.
 * Sequence to run:
     * Host the Discovery server.
+It always runs on port 5555.
     * And then host Proxy and conversion servers with Discovery server information.

 For more details, please refer to README.md